minhsangdotcom/Clean-Architecture_The-Template/README.md

 The first step :point_up: :

-we're going to copy content of appsettings.example.json to your own appsettings.json.
+Create a appsettings.Development.json file at root of Api layer and just copy the content of appsettings.example.json to the file then Modify configurations in your case.

 Modify PostgreSQL connection string (this template is using PostgreSQL currently).